Custom Search

 Description

-The American Bullnese should have an appearance of an active muscular dog of heavy bone and should imply courage and boldness.
+The American Bullnese should have the appearance of an active, muscular dog of heavy bone and should imply courage and boldness.
 It should be built low to the ground and long in the body.
 The head should be large and square.
-The stop should be well defined causing a hollow or groove between the eyes.
+The stop should be well-defined, causing a hollow or groove between the eyes.
 The muscles of the cheeks should be well developed.
 The flews should be thick and broad, hanging over the lower jaw.
 The eyes should be round in form and of moderately large size.
 The neck should be thick with loose skin at the throat.
 The ears should soft like velvet with a soft fold.
 Erect ears are a fault.
-The body should be heavy in front , chest is broad, deep and full.
-Well sprung rigs, broad at the shoulders and narrowing at the loin.
+The body should be heavy in front; chest is broad, deep and full.
+Well-sprung ribs, broad at the shoulders and narrowing at the loin.
 The forelegs should be short, stout and slightly bowed and muscular.
-The hindlegs should be firm and well shaped.
+The hind legs should be firm and well-shaped.
 Legs which are too long are a fault.
-The tail should be slightly curled, (sickle-like).
+The tail should be slightly curled (sickle-like).
 Screw tails are disqualifying.
 Any colors are acceptable.
-The coat should be thick soft, dense, and short.
+The coat should be thick, soft, dense and short.
 Long coats are disqualifying.

 Temperament

 The American Bullnese was developed to combine certain features that were admired in a few different breeds of dogs.
-The American Bullnese has stumpy legs and an elongated body which is responsible for the breed’s adorable hopping run.
-The American Bullnese also possess a unique, happy and clownish temperament, which is accompanied by a large head and chest with a thick upper body.
+The American Bullnese has stumpy legs and an elongated body which is responsible for the breed’s adorable, hopping run.
+The American Bullnese also possesses a unique, happy and clownish temperament, which is accompanied by a large head and chest with a thick upper body.
 The combination and refinement of these features created an outstanding dog that is regarded as one of the most adorable and revered house pets in the world.
+Like all dogs, this breed needs a firm, confident consistent pack leader.
+Do not allow the dog to develop Small Dog Syndromehuman induced behaviors where the dog believes he is pack leader to humans.

 Height, Weight